UCLouvain-ENSG/picoquic-dpdk-experiments/README.md

 # README
 This project is an ongoing work to monitor the performance of QUIC implementations.
 Currently the repository compares the following QUIC implementations : quicly, quiche, msquic, picoquic, picoquic-dpdk.
 To get a performance reference the repository also contains picotls.
 This project is an ongoing work to monitor the evolution of QUIC stacks, in the futur other stacks will be added.
-The

 # USAGE